astrapi69/mystic-crypt-ui/README.md

 # Install

-Windows, Linux and Mac users can download and install it with [izpack installer](https://sourceforge.net/projects/mysticcrypt/files/4.20.0/mystic-crypt-ui-jar-with-dependencies.jar/download).
+Windows, Linux and Mac users can download and install it with [izpack installer created with DCP](https://sourceforge.net/projects/mysticcrypt/files/4.21.0/installer.jar/download).

 For users that want to build it from the source files can clone this git repository.
 It is a maven project so you will need maven and a JDK.